-We have appointed a governing board to approve the delivery of community schemes consisting of Gary Beeston Group Managing Director, Nicki Sunderland Central Services Director and Stuart Parsons HSQE Director.
+We have appointed a governing board to approve the delivery of community schemes consisting of Gary Beeston Group Managing Director, Nicki Sunderland Central Services Director and Brian Madden HSQE Director.

-Our most recent project which was delivered in conjunction with our supply chain partners was supported by colleagues operating from our Cannock Chase office.
+One of our most successful projects, which was delivered in conjunction with our supply chain partners was supported by colleagues operating from our Cannock Chase office.
 In response to a local community appeal, they provided skilled labour to help with the renovation of grounds and the set up of a memorial garden for the Wednesfield & Woodend Royal British Legion club in Wolverhampton, contributing to the circa 700 volunteering hours to help complete the work.

 Ray Giles British Legion Club Secretary explained that this project had been set up to commemorate members who have been lost during the pandemic, most of whom had gone without any tribute or ceremony that would have been rightfully theirs under normal circumstances which is truly heart breaking.
 Following the site clearance and development a commemorative stone and plaque will be installed for remembrance and reflection.